Fire Prevention: 3 Crucial Steps You Should Take

 Fires are unpredictable and can happen at any time, to anyone.
 No one ever wants to experience a fire in their home, but are you doing everything you can to prevent that from happening?

 Do you know what to do to protect your family and your property if a fire does occur?

-Here’s what you can do to reduce your fire risk, protect your family’s safety and reduce potential damages to your home from a fire.
+Here’s what you can do to reduce your fire risk, protect your family’s safety and reduce potential fire damage to your home.

 Remember these steps:

 - Be Safe: Install and Test Smoke Detectors

 - Be Aware: Know the Fire Hazards in Your Home

 Step 1: Install and Test Smoke Detectors

 Every home should have working smoke detectors installed in nearly every room to alert you and your family when smoke is present inside your home, giving you enough time to safely evacuate and call 911 before the fire spreads.
 You should also replace the batteries in your smoke alarms twice a year to make sure they are always in working order.